assistance

 The Panel A is composed of law firms with international expertise.
 Panel A is divided into five distinct lots, each of which covers expertise in a specific sector of intervention of the ALSF.
 The lots are the following:

-• Lot 2 - Natural resources and extractives industries
+• Lot 2 - Extractives and Natural Resources

 • Lot 4 - Investment agreements, and related commercial and business transactions